nanc-in-a-can/canon-generator/readme.md

 ## Symbol, Period and Meta

-A symbol can be added as a first argument to a canon (or with the key symbol: \myCanonName) to identify it to later control de player as it is suggested in this example.
+A symbol can be added as a first argument to a canon (or with the key `symbol: \myCanonName`) to identify it to later control de player as it is suggested in this example.

-The period is a absolute duration for the canon.
+The `period` is an absolute duration for the canon.
 In the example below the total duration of the canon will be 5 seconds given that the default TempoClock is 1.

 Meta allows you to control the overall access to arguments of the instrument or pattern definition in the player that are unrelated to the canonic data defined in the keys melody, voices, cp, osc, instrument, etc.